Intergenerational learning is a top priority

 About the author

-Jean-Pierre is a Process Facilitator and Human Systems Specialist.
-He accompanies organizations in fully integrating their human resource potential by facilitating group processes that foster authenticity, intention, and collective wisdom.
+Jean-Pierre is a Process Facilitator, Human Systems Expert, and Youth Specialist.
+He is the author of “What You Can Learn from Your Teenager: Lessons in Parenting and Personal Growth”.
+Jean-Pierre accompanies organizations in fully integrating their human resource potential by facilitating group processes that foster authenticity, intention, and collective wisdom.
 All stakeholders benefit in a culture that supports exploration, play, inspiration, and connection.